-The three radiated tortoises at the Zoo were hatched in 1994 at the Bronx Zoo before they came to the Seneca Park Zoo.
-Since they came from the Bronx, the largest is named Yankee, the smallest is Jeter and the one with the flattened back part of his shell is A-Rod.
-The Zoo’s radiated tortoises are taken outside at least once a week in the summer.
-They love to eat the grass, especially the clovers, and enjoy being in the sun.
+There are two male radiated tortoises, A-Rod. and Jeter.
+Both were hatched in 1994 at the Bronx Zoo and came to the Seneca Park Zoo in 1998.
+They are taken outside at least once a week in the summer and love to eat the grass, especially clovers, and being in the sun.

 Status in the Wild

-International Union for Conservation of Nature (IUCN) Red List status: Endangered.
+International Union for Conservation of Nature (IUCN) Red List status: Critically endangered.
 These tortoises are in trouble due to loss of habitat, poaching for food and exploitation in the pet trade.
 The Seneca Park Zoo is part of the Species Survival Plan to aid the recovery of the radiated tortoise.